d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 ## Summary

-The Transformer is an instance of the encoder-decoder architecture, though either the encoder or the decoder can be used individually in practice.
+The Transformer is an instance of the encoder--decoder architecture, though either the encoder or the decoder can be used individually in practice.
 In the Transformer architecture, multi-head self-attention is used for representing the input sequence and the output sequence,